Teeth Whitening at Home: The Do’s and Don’ts from Your Lincoln Family Dentist.

 There is no question people want a whiter smile.
 The unfortunate thing is that it can be pricy to have professional teeth whitening done.
-Luckily there’s other ways to get that awesome white shine on our teeth without the huge expense.
+Luckily there are other ways to get that impressive white shine on our teeth without the considerable expense.

-To get that instant Hollywood shine, visiting the dentist to whiten your teeth is definitely the way to go.
-But not everybody’s financial situation can accomodate that.
+To get that instant Hollywood shine; visiting the dentist to whiten your teeth is the way to go.
+But not everybody’s financial situation can accommodate that.
 So, the next option would be a home alternative or an over-the-counter teeth whitening product.

 So, the stronger the peroxide solution, the faster the whitening?
 Why not just go with 100% peroxide and call it a day?

 Well, you could, but you’ll regret it.
 Peroxide will make your teeth sensitive.
 The more that’s applied, the more sensitive your teeth will be, which is no walk at the park.
 Besides being sensitive, if the peroxide touches the gums at all, they will start to get irritated and begin to burn.
 Unfortunately, that burning sensation is not just a slight tickle.

-Another thing to take in account is that after the peroxide is done getting rid of the stains, it will make your teeth more susceptible to staining again up to 48 hours after treatment.
-So staying away from food products that gave you stains in the first place shouldn’t be consumed at that time.
-This means no marinara, coffee, or soda.
+Another thing to take into account is that after the peroxide is done getting rid of the stains, it will make your teeth more susceptible to staining again up to 48 hours after treatment.
+So staying away from food products that gave you stains in the first place shouldn’t be consumed at that time; this means no marinara, coffee, or soda.

 You could check out some toothpaste and mouthwashes available at your local store.
 Some of them provide more peroxide than others.
 So, if you find the right one that works for you, you’ll start to see your teeth whiten in no time.
 But, don’t take flossing as something lightly.
 Flossing is just as important.
 If brushing, mouth washing, and flossing are a daily routine, healthier teeth equal a brighter smile.

 Take-Home Trays, Strips, or Paint on Whiteners